gsbark/Soft_robots_EA/README.md

 ## Evolution process
 The objective of the Evolutionary Algorithm is to optimize the speed of a robot.
 The robot's motion is simulated using a spring-mass system, wherein the rest length (L0) of each spring is dynamically adjusted based on the formula:
-$L_0 = L_0 (a + b \cdot sin(\omegat + c))$, where $a$, $b$, and $c$ represent spring parameters, and $\omega$ denotes the global frequency.
+$L_0 = L_0 (a + b \cdot sin(ωt + c))$, where $a$, $b$, and $c$ represent spring parameters, and $ω$ denotes the global frequency.
 A predefined set of materials is provided, each characterized by specific values for 'a', 'b', 'c', and the spring constant 'k', along with a centroid defining its position in the 3D space.
 Before the simulation, each robot spring selects a material from the material set based on the closest Euclidean distance.
 Furthermore, an additional material, with zero values for all parameters, is included to designate voids within the robot structure.
 Within the EA algorithm, the centroids of the material set are iteratively updated to optimize the robot's speed.

 ## Usage
 To run the Evolutionary Algorithm (EA) algorithm, execute `main.py`.